Rosabrakkee/DataProcessing/README.md

-# Homework DataProcessing
+# DataProcessing course

-This is all homework for the course DataProcessing, sorted by week.
+This is all homework for the course DataProcessing and the design assignment.

-## Assignments by week
+# Homework

+Link to home work:  https://rosabrakkee.github.io/DataProcessing/

 ### Week 0: TVscrapper
 Scraps the top50 tv series of IMDB.